ashikaripurmohan/Deep-Learning-Identifying-Bears/README.md

 Upload any image and the model will classify it with a confidence percentage for each category.

+This file has a good overview of all the steps taken to build this project.
+It is a good visual readme file - project_identifying_bears.html

 ## How it works

 The trained model is exported as `bear_model.pkl`.
 When you upload an image, the server loads the model, runs the image through ResNet-18, and returns the prediction along with confidence scores — for example, 92.4% grizzly, 5.1% black, 2.5% teddy.